jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```

-???- info "SQL client with Confluent cli"
+???- example  "SQL client with Confluent cli"
     [See quick start note](https://docs.confluent.io/cloud/current/flink/get-started/quick-start-shell.html) which is summarized as:

     * Connect to Confluent Cloud with CLI, then get environment and compute pool identifiers